corporate-gadfly/Tunlr-Clone/README.md

 ##Background##
-Basically we are interested in proxying content only for certain domains.
-The actual streaming media sits on CDN networks and is usually not geo-locked.
-The amount of proxying we'll end up doing will be relatively insignificant compared to a VPN-based setup.
+Basically we are interested in proxying content only for certain geo-locked domains.
+The actual streaming media sits on CDNs and is usually not geo-locked.
+The amount of proxying we'll end up doing will be relatively insignificant compared to a VPN-based setup (where everything must be proxied).
+The outlined solution will typically result in significant bandwidth savings.

 [![How Tunlr Cloning works](https://raw.github.com/corporate-gadfly/Tunlr-Clone/master/tunlr-clone.png)](https://raw.github.com/corporate-gadfly/Tunlr-Clone/master/tunlr-clone.png)